wilbertliu/notescli/README.md

 # notescli

-Create Apple Notes from Markdown via CLI (macOS).
+Create and Read Apple Notes from Markdown via CLI (macOS).

 ## What it does